 Efforts to prepare a cleanup plan (a ROD) for OU-2 are ongoing.
 In 2006, Olin constructed a berm, or raised barrier, with a gate around OU-2.
 Olin did this as part of a study to test whether sediments dropping out of trapped floodwater from the Tombigbee River would form an effective natural cover over contaminated sediments in the OU-2 area.
 This effort required a high degree of coordination between Olin, EPA, ADEM, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and the U.S. Army Corps of Engineers.

 EPA has preliminarily concluded that since floodwaters entering the site contain low amounts of sediment and those sediments are difficult to capture, the sediments will not form an effective cover over contaminated areas.
 Olin completed the OU-2 remedial investigation and feasibility study in fall 2012.
-EPA is currently preparing the the OU-2 Record of Decision.
+EPA issued the the OU-2 Record of Decision in April 2014.

 The site’s second Five-Year Review, completed in 2011 for OU-1, found that the OU-1 cleanup approach currently protects people and the environment from contamination.
 For the cleanup approach to be protective over the long term, the Five-Year Review recommended follow-up actions.